Infinite Space: Plot

 Ten years later, Yuri is in prison, put there along with all SMC refugees by the Federation as part of a cover-up surrounding the conquest of the SMC.
-Yuri escapes and slowly rebuilds his crew, ultimately surrendering to the sympathetic nation of Regeinland.
-The Lugovalian Empire finds a new Void Gate and restarts their invasion of the LMC, causing civil conflict between Federation factions over the response.
+Yuri escapes and slowly rebuilds his crew, ultimately surrendering to Regeinland.
+The Lugovalian Empire finds a new Void Gate and restarts their invasion of the LMC, causing civil conflict between Federation factions over their response.
 Yuri spearheads efforts by Regeinland to unite Federation members against rival factions and the Lugovalians.
 During this period, Yuri discovers an ability to manipulate Flux Sectors and consequently control reality within them.
 Under Yuri's leadership, the Regeinland-led fleets first establish their military presence by quashing rebellions and civil unrest, then unite the LMC's Federation planets in an assault on the Empire's military which successfully beats them back and forces a peace accord with support from Cico.
-Ships begin disappearing within Void Gates, and Adis claims responsibility.
-Arriving to exact retribution, Yuri encounters Bogd and learns that the planetary destruction is being caused by the Overlords, a god-like species who gifted humanity with their technology and have been repeatedly destroying and recreating the universe.
+Ships begin disappearing within Void Gates and planets vanish without explanation, with Adis initially claiming responsibility.
+Arriving to exact retribution, Yuri encounters Bogd and learns that the disappearances are caused by the Overlords, a god-like species who gifted humanity with their technology and have been repeatedly destroying and recreating the universe.

 Yuri is revealed to be an artificial human called an Observer created by the Overlords, explaining his possession of an Epitaph and power over Flux Sectors, with Kira being a Tracker android sent to monitor him.
 The Void Gates were designed to track and record events for the Overlords to use in a subsequent cycle of creation.
-Taranis, an Observer similar to Yuri, started his conquests intending to unite humanity against the Overlords.
+The Lugovalian emperor Taranis, an Observer similar to Yuri, started his conquests intending to unite humanity against the Overlords.
 When Kira attempts to access the Overlords' network and discover their weakness, she is erased and leaves only her android skeleton behind.
 The Overlords' organic Phage ships begin appearing, destroying large sectors of known space.
 Yuri learns that the only way to stop the Phages is destroying the one Void Gate that links to the Overlords' realm, located in the original Solar System.
 Valantin—revealing himself to be a Tracker like Kira—returns to aid Yuri, and ultimately sacrifices himself so Yuri can reach the Solar System.
 In a final battle, Yuri's fleet holds off the Phage as Taranis sacrifices his ship to destroy the Overlords' Void Gate.
 A post-credit scene shows Yuri steering his ship into a Flux Sector and using his powers to restore Kira as a human.